RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 ## Design Decisions

+- **`JsonSchema.Net` for schema representation**: `PropertiesSchema`, `ParameterSchema`, and `Definitions` values use `JsonSchema` from the `JsonSchema.Net` library (v7.4.0) instead of raw `System.Text.Json.JsonElement`.
+This provides strongly-typed keyword access (`PropertiesKeyword`, `TypeKeyword`, `RequiredKeyword`, `DescriptionKeyword`, etc.) for the Mermaid and Markdown mappers, eliminating manual JSON parsing. `JsonSchema` round-trips with `System.Text.Json` via its built-in converter, so the serialized schema JSON is unchanged.
+The dependency is acceptable because: (1) `RESTyard.AspNetCore` already depends on `JsonSchema.Net.Generation` which pulls in `JsonSchema.Net` transitively, (2) any consumer working with JSON Schema data will likely need the library anyway, and (3) it enables future `$ref` resolution in mappers without additional parsing infrastructure.
 - **Schema versioning**: The schema format has its own semver (`SchemaVersion`), independent of the RESTyard package version.
 This allows the spec format to evolve at its own pace — a RESTyard update that doesn't change the schema shape doesn't bump the schema version, and vice versa.
 - **External links/actions**: `ExternalLink` and `HypermediaExternalAction` have fixed URLs not resolved via route resolver.
 This is not a schema concern — the schema describes entity types and their relationships, not runtime URLs.
 External links are just links from the client's perspective; the client does not distinguish between internal and external.
 - **Schema endpoint media type**: `application/vnd.restyard.schema+json`.